ianlshaw/redhat/README.md

 The script will do the following:

-	Inject local repo
+-Inject local repo
-	Update subscription-manager and dependencies
+-Update subscription-manager and dependencies
-	Remove local repo
+-Remove local repo
-	Add proxy configuration to subscription-manager
-	Finally, it will ascertain if the system is physical or virtual and then apply the appropriate activation key
+-Add proxy configuration to subscription-manager -Finally, it will ascertain if the system is physical or virtual and then apply the appropriate activation key

 What it doesn't do: